Alexey-Kuznecov/MaterialDesign/README.md

 # MySetGulp
-Configure packages such as npm, bower, gitignore, gulp, and more.
+Configure packages such as npm, bower, sass, gulp, and more.

 ## Install plugins:
 * gulp